mihobu/r-lambda-runtime/README.md

 ## Build the Docker image

-Go to the directory containing the source files and build the image. _This may take a few minutes._
+Go to the directory containing the source files (`r-lambda-runtime`) and then build the image. _This may take a few minutes._

 ```
-$ cd r-lambda-runtime
-$ docker build -t mburkhardt/r4-on-lambda .
+docker build -t mburkhardt/r4-on-lambda .
 ```

 ## Test the Image Locally